 2022 Notice: Recent updates to Casual at the Beach includes $10K in outdoor dining for 12 and Adirondack seating sets on two balconies; as well as a dune walk extension that leads to the beach, a deep seating set on the upstairs master balcony, living room sofa with seating for 11-12 guests, and dining table with seating for up to 12 guests.
 All this just in time for the 2022 summer vacation rental season.

-If you're looking for places to shop, Inlet Square Mall, The Market Common, Coastal Grand, Myrtle Beach Mall, Broadway at the Beach, Barefoot Landing, two Tanger shopping outlets, countless strip-malls, and many more shopping facilities are all within an easy drive from Garden City Beach.
+If you're looking for places to shop, The Market Common, Broadway at the Beach, Barefoot Landing, two Tanger shopping outlets, Myrtle Beach Boardwalk and Promenade, and many more shopping facilities are all within an easy drive from Garden City Beach.

-Other points of interest close by include the waterfront community of Georgetown, the third oldest city in South Carolina and second largest seaport in South Carolina, and historic Conway with its downtown Riverwalk area nestled on the banks of the Waccamaw River.
+Other points of interest close by include the waterfront community of Georgetown, the third oldest city in South Carolina and the second largest seaport in South Carolina, and historic Conway, with its downtown Riverwalk area nestled on the banks of the Waccamaw River.
 Both towns include fine dining, shopping, and historic sites.